stoyanov-kaloyan/mass-data-tools-py/README.md

 # Mass Data Tools

-This repository contains Python scripts for mass data manipulations.
-These tools allow you to perform batch operations on files within a specified folder, such as renaming multiple files with an index or resizing a batch of images.
+The goal for this project is to grow a library of python scripts useful to anyone working with large datasets.
+The vision is for it to be a collection(hopefully organized👀) of useful python scripts

-## 1. File Renamer with Index
+## 1. File Renamer with Index 📂

 ### Description

 The `rename_files.py` script renames all files in a specified folder with a given base name and appends an index to each filename.
 This is useful for quickly organizing and numbering a large number of files.

-### Usage
+### Usage 💡

 ```shell
 python rename_files.py /path/to/folder new_name